 — MEET JOHN KRUSE

-John received an excellent public school education growing up in Shaker Heights, Ohio, but his experiences in the Future Scientist program at the Cleveland Museum of Natural History crystalized his lifelong passion for biology and the natural sciences.
-Banding hawks and owls, traveling to see thousands of migrating Sandhill Cranes, learning about the flora and fauna of northeast Ohio inspired respect for, joy in, and curiosity about, the natural world.
+John received an excellent public school education growing up in Shaker Heights, Ohio, but his experiences in the Future Scientist program at the Cleveland Museum of Natural History crystallized his passion for the natural sciences.
+Banding hawks and owls, witnessing the marvel of migrating sandhill cranes, and studying Ohio's rich flora and fauna inspired a lifelong respect for and delight in the natural world.

 After graduating graduating Phi Beta Kappa and summa cum laude from the University of Rochester, he remained in Rochester to complete his medical degree and to earn a PhD in neuroscience with a dissertation on circadian rhythms.
 While at Rochester he also helped design early research using bright lights to treat Seasonal Affective Disorder, and assisted in establishing The Journal of the University of Rochester Medical Center.

 He moved to San Francisco in 1990, completing a psychiatry residency at UCSF and receiving an Outstanding Resident in Psychiatry award from the National Institute of Mental Health.